patternfly/patternfly-react/packages/react-core/src/components/Page/examples/Page.md

 ### Filled page sections

-By default, the last page section is "filled", meaning it fills the available vertical space of a page.
+By default, page sections will not fill available vertical space of a page.

-To change the default behavior, use the `isFilled` property.
-To make other page sections "filled", set `isFilled` equal to "true".
-To disable the last page section from being "filled", set `isFilled` equal to "false".
+To change the default behavior, pass `isContentFilled` to the `Page` component, and use the `isFilled` property on any child `PageSection` or `PageGroup` components to specify whether they should fill the available vertical space.

 ```ts file="./PageWithOrWithoutFill.tsx"